-Often, there is only limited support for aids that are provided by the governmental organisations67.
+Often, there is only limited support for aids that are provided by the governmental organisations.
 While some technically skilled users have managed to develop the necessary interfaces for their needs, most users need to give up on using software other than the commercially supported software.
 In some cases, the development of FOSS is not possible due to patents or business secrets that might be part of the interfaces or protocols.

-In a presentation in 2007, Klaus Knopper, the developer of the Linux distribution Knoppix68 shows examples of application- and desktop helpers, OpenOffice Accessibility, and the ORCA screenreader; he remarks that making information accessible is not as easy as often advertised by software vendors taking into account the various different capabilities and possibilities of users with and without disabilities.
+In a presentation in 2007, Klaus Knopper, the developer of the Linux distribution Knoppix shows examples of application- and desktop helpers, OpenOffice Accessibility, and the ORCA screenreader; he remarks that making information accessible is not as easy as often advertised by software vendors taking into account the various different capabili-